 6 Ways to Boost Industrial Automation with a Machine Vision Solution

 Machine vision represents one of the most exciting Industrial Internet of Things (IIoT) technologies to emerge with these goals in mind.
-And with experts expecting machine vision technologies to grow in the next decade, this makes it a perfect time to consider how they can actually benefit your day-to-day supply chain operations.
+Experts expect this technology to continue to grow in the next decade.
+Hence, making it a perfect time to consider how they can actually benefit your day-to-day supply chain operations.

 Businesses that use machine vision experience increased efficiency, cost savings, improved quality control, enhanced safety and other benefits.

-In a previous article, we talked about machine vision, how it works, and its common uses.
-Today, we focus on how machine vision enhance automation in warehouses, factories and supply chains.
+In a previous article, we talked about how it works and its common uses.
+Now, we focus on how this innovative technology can enhance automation in warehouses, factories and supply chains.

 Leveraging machine vision systems in industrial automation